korsarNek/korsarNek/source/_posts/GameJam-en.md

 - a Colt as a ranged weapon, you could only select enemy units, which were then shot
 - units could wear armor that reduced the damage they received
 - you could cancel actions such as aiming at an opponent
-- when units took damage, they would play an animation and a number would appear above them representing the amount of damage taken and it disappear again with an animation
+- when units took damage, they would play an animation and a number would appear above them representing the amount of damage taken and it disappears again with an animation
 - when enemies can be targeted, a 2D frame is placed around the unit, the position and size of which adapts to the unit's bounding box
 - equipped weapons are in the hands of the characters and move with them
 - units turn towards the target you are aiming at